Rosuvastatin

 Disease/Condition Glossary

 High cholesterol: There are two types of cholesterol found in our body, good cholesterol (high-density lipoprotein) and bad cholesterol (low-density lipoprotein).
 Good cholesterol is good for our heart and helps in reducing the bad cholesterol from our body.
 On the other hand, excess of bad cholesterol (LDL) leads to the risk of heart diseases like heart attack and stroke.
 High cholesterol known as hyperlipidaemia or dyslipidaemia occurs when there is an excess of the unhealthy balance of cholesterol in the blood.
-When there is a high level of cholesterol in the blood, your arteries get narrowed and clogged that finally contributes to heart diseases, like stroke and heart attack.
+When there is a high level of cholesterol in the blood, your arteries get narrowed and clogged which finally contributes to heart diseases, like stroke and heart attack.
 Eating high-fat or high-cholesterol-containing food/drinks and genetic factors are the primary causes of high cholesterol.

 FAQs